| Amazonas

 airport is served by daily flights from Lima, via Arequipa.

-Monterrico, La Molina and others.
-Lima has several splendid museums, galleries
+and others.
+Lima has several splendid museums, galleries and monuments

-and monuments reeking with history!
-The summer beach season (December-April)
+reeking with history!
+The summer beach season (December-April) is ideal

-is ideal for bathing and surfing, right below the cliffs overlooked by
+for bathing and surfing, right below the cliffs overlooked by Miraflores

-Miraflores and San Isidro!
-Quaint little beach towns with restaurants serving
+and San Isidro!
+Quaint little beach towns with restaurants serving fresh

 during the cool season (May-November), the city is mostly overcast, lots